mafintosh/respawn/README.md

 `sleep: [1000, 60000, 60000, 12000, 1000]` will wait 1000ms before retrying, then it will wait 60000 before the next retry and so forth.

+If `sleep` is a function it will be passed the number of times (including this one) that the app has been restarted (i.e. first time will be called with 1, second time 2 etc.) and should return a time in milliseconds.

 ## API

 * `monitor.start()` Starts the monitor